open-geotechnical/ogt-ags-py/docs/index.rst

 AGS Toolkit in Python
 ===========================================

 This project is some R&D for converting AGS data using Python.
-Circa Jan 2017 is in active development.

 - See :ref:`ogt-cli.py` for command line examples